Deadline: June 14

 Awards recipients are expected to arrange their schedules to fully benefit from both the Vascular Annual Meeting and time spent with mentors.
 Please plan to stay in the US for approximately two weeks to attend the meeting and allow additional time for visits to various clinics and universities.
 Visits may be scheduled prior to the meeting, post meeting, or a combination of both.
 Award recipients will work with mentors to schedule activities.
 A letter is required from each award recipients’ supervisor, indicating that dates of travel have been approved.

-The award includes a stipend of $5,000 USD, which will be given to scholars upon arrival to the 2014 SVS Annual Meeting.
+The award includes a stipend of $5,000, which will be given to scholars upon arrival at the Vascular Annual Meeting.
 International Scholars are responsible for making their own travel arrangements.
 The stipend is to be used for travel costs and living expenses associated with the visits.

-Completed applications for the International Scholars Program for the year 2014 and all supporting documentation must be received by June 14, 2013 to be considered by the International Relations Committee.
-All applicants will be notified of the committee’s decision in August 2013 to allow sufficient time for arranging time off, travel, and visits to clinic and university sites in North America.
+Completed applications for the International Scholars Program and all supporting documentation must be received by the deadline to be considered by the International Relations Committee.
+All applicants will be notified of the committee’s decision in August to allow sufficient time for arranging time off, travel, and visits to clinic and university sites in North America.
 Applicants are urged to submit their completed application and supporting documents as early as possible in order to provide sufficient time for processing.

 Supporting materials and questions should be directed to firstname.lastname@example.org or 312-334-2306.

 To qualify for consideration by the selection committee, all of the following requirements must be fulfilled: